QihuiZhao/cloud-native-OAM/docs/cloud_native_oam_design.md

 ### Network function performance management

-NF performance management function supports to collect performance data from NF, store the data, and support upper layer management system to subscribe performance data from cloud native OAM.

-As Prometheus is one of the most commonly used metrics collection software, NF performance management function selects Prometheus as the performance metrics backend.
+NF performance management function supports to collect performance data from NF, store performance data, and support upper layer management system to subscribe performance data from cloud native OAM.
+As Prometheus is one of the most commonly used metrics collection software, NF performance management function selects Prometheus as the performance metrics management backend.

-The layering logical functional description for NF performance management function is in table.
+The layering logical functional description for NF performance management function is in the following table.

 |Logical layer	|Functional description|
 |:-------- |:-----|